All About Vitamin A

 Though there is no cure — at least not yet — for AMD, this vitamin is a strong component in preventing and slowing down the progression of the disease.

-Vitamin A also helps regulates the thickness of the cornea.
+Vitamin A also helps regulate the thickness of the cornea.
 If too soft, the cornea is susceptible to developing various infections and may even lead to a ruptured cornea.
 Too thick, and the cornea will cause clouded vision followed by irreversible blindness.

 Whether you have naturally dry eyes or it’s a result of a side effect of prescribed medication, this vitamin is the ticket to more comfortable vision.
+It helps prevent so many issues and should be a staple in your diet.

 Where to Find Vitamin A: Food and Supplements